 This email, including attachments, may contain confidential information.
 If you have received it in error, please notify the sender by reply and delete it immediately.
-Views expressed by the sender may not be those of Oxfordshire County Council.
-Council emails are subject to the Freedom of Information Act 2000. email disclaimer.
+Views expressed by the sender may not be those of Oxfordshire Council.
+Council emails are subject to the Freedom of Information Act 2000. <a href="mailto:emai

 For information about how Oxfordshire County Council manages your personal information please see our Privacy Notice.
+2

 Appendix C - Topographic Survey